 Objective Domain Area Objective 1: English Language Arts/Writing Objective 2: Mathematics Objective 3: Science Objective Narrative Improve English Language Arts performance to a satisfactory level or above or maintain an above satisfactory level of performance.
 Improve mathematics to a satisfactory level or above or maintain an above satisfactory level of performance.
 Improve science to a satisfactory level or above or maintain an above satisfactory level of performance.
-Objective Assessment 60% of regularly participating students will improve to a satisfactory English Language Arts grade or above, or maintain a high grade across the program year.
+Objective Assessment 55% of regularly participating students will improve to a satisfactory English Language Arts grade or above, or maintain a high grade across the program year.
 60% of regularly participating students will improve to a satisfactory mathematics grade or above, or maintain a high grade across the program year.
-65% of regularly participating students will improve to a satisfactory science grade or above, or maintain a high grade across the program year.
-Measure Academic Report Card Grades Academic Report Card Grades Academic Report Card Grades Standard for Success for graded courses using A-F grading scale Maintain an A/B grade or improve from a grade of C to B or a grade of D/F to C (or grading scale equivalents) Maintain an A/B grade or improve from a grade of C to B or a grade of D/F to C (or grading scale equivalents) Maintain an A/B grade or improve from a grade of C to B or a grade of D/F to C (or grading scale equivalents) Student Grade Groups Measured All grade levels All grade levels All grade levels Benchmark 60 60 65 Justify the Benchmark Based on the School Grades data target schools, the average ELA achievement was 50% (Chestnut 57%; Poinciana Academy - 44%; Ventura - 49%).
-It is ideal to have the benchmark above (approximately 10%) the current performance of the targeted school Based on the School Grades data for target schools, the average math achievement was 50% (Chestnut - 56%; Poinciana Academy - 45%; Ventura - 48%).
+55% of regularly participating students will improve to a satisfactory science grade or above, or maintain a high grade across the program year.
+Measure Academic Report Card Grades Academic Report Card Grades Academic Report Card Grades Standard for Success for graded courses using A-F grading scale Maintain an A/B grade or improve from a grade of C to B or a grade of D/F to C (or grading scale equivalents) Maintain an A/B grade or improve from a grade of C to B or a grade of D/F to C (or grading scale equivalents) Maintain an A/B grade or improve from a grade of C to B or a grade of D/F to C (or grading scale equivalents) Student Grade Groups Measured All grade levels All grade levels All grade levels Benchmark 55 60 55 Justify the Benchmark target schools, the average ELA achievement was 46% (Cypress - 50%; Flora Ridge - 41%; Thacker Based on the School Grades data for target schools, the average math achievement was 49% (Cypress - 53%; Flora Ridge - 45%; Thacker Avenue - 49%).
 It is ideal to have the benchmark above (approximately 10%) the current performance of the targeted school which would make it challenging yet achievable over the course of the funding period.
-The SDOC would propose a benchmark of at least 60% for this objective is ideal to have the benchmark above (approximately 10%) the current performance of the targeted school which would make it challenging yet achievable over Person(s) Responsible for Data Collection Grant manager, projects' manager and site coordinator Grant manager, projects' manager and site coordinator Grant manager, projects' manager and site coordinator
+Person(s) Responsible for Data Collection Grant manager, projects' manager and site coordinator Grant manager, projects' manager and site coordinator Grant manager, projects' manager and site coordinator